Special Educational Needs and Disability (SEND)

 • Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class or interventions they are running

-• The KS2 SENDCo holds the National Award for SEN Co-ordination, The KS1 SENDCo has been in post for over 6 years
+• The SENDCo has been in post for over 10 years.

 • Support Staff receive a range of training as part of their ongoing CPD and to respond to the needs of the individual children they are working with.
 Many members of staff have basic training in Autistic Spectrums Conditions or Specific Learning Difficulties, positive handling (PIPs) guided reading, Thrive, and colourful semantics.